Brett Young (singer): Early life

 Young was born in Anaheim, Orange County.
-He attended Calvary Chapel High School in Costa Mesa, California, and then Ole Miss, Irvine Valley College, and Fresno State.
-He started singing in the late 1990s when he stepped in to replace an absent leader of the band during a Christian worship meeting at high school.
+He attended Calvary Chapel High School in Costa Mesa, California and then went to the University of Mississippi (Ole Miss), Irvine Valley College, and California State University, Fresno (Fresno State).
+He began singing in the late 1990s when he stepped in to replace a leader of a band who did not show up during a Christian worship meeting at high school.

 Young was a pitcher on his high school baseball team and led the squad to a CIF championship.
 He went to Ole Miss on a baseball scholarship in 1999 after turning down pre-draft selection by both Tampa Bay Devil Rays and Minnesota Twins.
-In his one-season on the Rebel baseball team in 2000, he earned a varsity letter and posted two wins and two saves.
-He then lettered for one season at Irvine Valley before moving to Fresno.
-However, his pursuit of a professional baseball career was cut short by an elbow injury while at Fresno in 2003.
+In his one-season on the Rebel baseball team in 2000, he earned a varsity letter posting two wins and two saves.
+He then lettered for one season at Irvine Valley before moving to Fresno State.
+However, his pursuit of a professional baseball career was cut short by an elbow injury while at college in Fresno in 2003.

 Music career

-According to Young, he was inspired by Gavin DeGraw after he heard his album Chariot as well as singer-songwriter Jeremy Steele and decided to return to music.
-Young independently released a self-titled four-song EP in 2007, then Make Believe in 2011, followed by the albums Brett Young, On Fire, and Broken Down in 2012–13.
+According to Young, he was inspired by Gavin DeGraw after he heard DeGraw's album Chariot as well as by singer-songwriter Jeremy Steele.
+Young decided to return to music.
+He independently released a self-titled four-song EP in 2007, Make Believe in 2011, followed by the albums Brett Young, On Fire, and Broken Down in 2012–13.

-After eight years based in Los Angeles, Young moved to Nashville.
+After being based for eight years in Los Angeles, Young moved to Nashville.
 He was soon signed by the Big Machine Label Group in August 2015.

 2016–present: Brett Young EP and album

 In February 2016, Young released a six-song self-titled EP.
 "Sleep Without You" was released as the first single from the EP in April 2016.
-Young wrote the song with Justin Ebach and Kelly Archer.
-The second single to be released from the album "In Case You Didn't Know", was released January 9, 2017.
-The song was Young's first to reach number one on the Country Airplay chart, and it has been certified 5× Platinum by RIAA.
+He wrote the song with Justin Ebach and Kelly Archer.
+The second single to be released from the album "In Case You Didn't Know", was released on January 9, 2017 becoming Young's signature song.
+The song was his first to reach number one on the Country Airplay chart and it was certified Diamond by RIAA.
 The album's third single, "Like I Loved You" released to country radio on July 17, 2017.

 On February 10, 2017, Young released his self-titled debut studio album Brett Young.
 The album was produced by Dann Huff, and released through Big Machine Label Group.
 It debuted at number two on the Top Country Albums chart.
-Brett is currently touring with his band which includes lead guitarist Keaton Simons, drummer Billy Hawn, Keys/guitarist Matt Ferranti, and bass guitarist Noah Needleman.
+Young tours with his band which includes lead guitarist Keaton Simons, drummer Billy Hawn, keys/guitarist Matt Ferranti, and bass guitarist Noah Needleman.